velezj/family-rpg-1/notes/names.md

       - The Deep Ones represent freedom from our physical bodies
       - The Elder Gods are Ancient Masters who were outwitted and now are vengfull
   - Is drawn to the easthetics of arcana, symbols, and rites.

+- Moen: Benton
+  - undercover agent in estate office.
+  - Tries, and fails, to stab Alejandro
+  - Will be killed in scuffle
         -

 # Spirits and Shamans